BitWeb/java-core-lib/README.md

 Introducing Audit logging support.
 Audit logging allows to create a singular log entry about a request.
 In order to enable that feature `ee.bitweb.core.audit.auto-configuration=true` should be added to application.properties file.
 Audit logging is flexible.
 Please refer to AuditLogProperties class to see which configuration properties are available.
-Should you wish to implement own data mapper, simply define a bean that extends `ee.bitweb.core.audit.mappers.AbstractAuditLogDataMapper` class.
+Should you wish to implement own data mapper, simply define a bean that extends `ee.bitweb.core.audit.mappers.AuditLogDataMapper` class.
 By default logs are written to logger (which should be sent to Graylog).
 Should you wish to store logs to separate storage solution, you can override behaviour by defining a bean that implements `ee.bitweb.core.audit.writers.AuditLogWriteAdapter` interface.